sighupio/fury-kubernetes-opa/README.md

 kustomize build . | kubectl apply -f -
 ```

+> [!WARNING]
-> ⚠️ Gatekeeper is deployed by default as a Fail open (also called `Ignore` mode) Admission Webhook.
+> Gatekeeper is deployed by default as a Fail open (also called `Ignore` mode) Admission Webhook.
 Should you decide to change it to `Fail` mode read carefully [the project's documentation on the topic first][gatekeeper-failmode].
 <!-- space intentionally left blank -->
+> [!TIP]
-> ⚠️ If you decide to deploy Gatekeeper to a different namespace than the default `gatekeeper-system`, you'll need to patch the file `vwh.yml` to point to the right namespace for the webhook service due to limitations in the `kustomize` tool.
+> If you decide to deploy Gatekeeper to a different namespace than the default `gatekeeper-system`, you'll need to patch the file `vwh.yml` to point to the right namespace for the webhook service due to limitations in the `kustomize` tool.

 #### Common Customizations